Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 ### *(new feature)* snowflake_saml2_integration resource

 The new `snowflake_saml2_integration` is introduced and deprecates `snowflake_saml_integration`.
 It contains new fields and follows our new conventions making it more stable.
 The old SAML integration wasn't changed, so no migration needed, but we recommend to eventually migrate to the newer counterpart.

 ### snowflake_scim_integration resource changes
 #### *(behavior change)* Changed behavior of `sync_password`

 Now, the `sync_password` field will set the state value to `default` whenever the value is not set in the config.
 This indicates that the value on the Snowflake side is set to the Snowflake default.

+> [!WARNING]
+> This change causes issues for Azure scim client (see [#2946](https://github.com/Snowflake-Labs/terraform-provider-snowflake/issues/2946)).
+The workaround is to remove the resource from the state with `terraform state rm`, add `sync_password = true` to the config, and import with `terraform import "snowflake_scim_integration.test" "aad_provisioning"`.
+After these steps, there should be no errors and no diff on this field.
+This behavior is fixed in v0.94 with state upgrader.

 #### *(behavior change)* Renamed fields